A Blog by Mat Clothier, CEO, Cloudhouse

 Future-proofing for a cloud-first age

-Compatibility container software services provide complete solutions for enterprises moving into the cloud.
-Applications are effectively plucked from legacy environments by experts in containerisation and optimised to work just as they should in any cloud system.
+Application compatibility packaging services provide complete solutions for enterprises moving into the cloud.
+Applications are effectively plucked from legacy environments by experts in application packaging and optimised to work just as they should in any cloud system.
 For the end user within the enterprise, it simply appears as though the application has simply been cut and pasted from the legacy system into the cloud environment.

-Our advanced encapsulation technology is able to take care of everything, from the packaging, to the required redirection and isolation needed to make the application compatible with the external cloud service environment.
+Our advanced application compatibility packaging technology is able to take care of everything, from the packaging, to the required redirection and isolation needed to make the application compatible with the external cloud service environment.
 Furthermore, the apps are abstracted from the enterprise’s underlying operating system and optimised for Windows-as-a-Service without the need for any recoding or refactoring.

 IT teams should no longer have to take their chances by keeping critical applications in outdated, unstable and unsecure operating systems, and they needn’t risk being locked into one single cloud vendor either.
-The cloud-agnostic approach of containerisation encapsulation eliminates the danger of being locked in to one vendor and instead empowers enterprises to use their critical applications seamlessly across different cloud architectures without restraint.
+The cloud-agnostic approach of application compatibility packaging eliminates the danger of being locked in to one vendor and instead empowers enterprises to use their critical applications seamlessly across different cloud architectures without restraint.